 The Waterfront caters for all your shopping needs - everything from designer clothing to hand-painted ostrich eggs.

-The Red Shed Craft Workshop, one of the largest craft markets in South Africa, is filled with an eclectic mix of handmade merchandise and art, and the vibrant indoor Waterfront Craft Market features a diverse assortment of innovative designs and traditional handcrafts, antiquities and holistic lifestyle accessories.
+The Watershed, one of the largest craft markets in South Africa, is filled with an eclectic mix of handmade merchandise and art, and features a diverse assortment of innovative designs and traditional crafts, antiquities and holistic lifestyle accessories.